 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, JetBlue Airways reported total carbon emissions of approximately 10,462,955,000 kg CO2e, with Scope 1 emissions accounting for about 8,291,103,000 kg CO2e, Scope 2 emissions at approximately 28,572,000 kg CO2e, and Scope 3 emissions reaching about 2,141,201,000 kg CO2e.
-This data highlights the airline's significant carbon footprint, primarily driven by its operational activities.
-JetBlue has set ambitious climate commitments, aiming to reduce its well-to-wake Scope 1 and Scope 3 greenhouse gas emissions related to jet fuel by 50% per revenue tonne kilometre by 2035, using 2019 as the baseline year.
-This target is part of their Science Based Targets initiative (SBTi) commitments, which classify their goals as aligned with a well-below 2°C trajectory.
-Additionally, JetBlue is a signatory of the Climate Pledge, reinforcing its commitment to sustainability and climate action.
-The airline has pledged to publicly report on non-CO2e impacts of aviation, acknowledging the broader effects of its operations on climate change.
-Overall, JetBlue's emissions data and climate commitments reflect a proactive approach to addressing its environmental impact while striving for significant reductions in the coming years.
+In 2022, JetBlue Airways reported total carbon emissions of approximately 10,462,955,000 kg CO2e.
+This figure includes Scope 1 emissions of about 8,291,103,000 kg CO2e, primarily from direct fuel combustion, and Scope 2 emissions of approximately 28,572,000 kg CO2e from purchased electricity.
+Additionally, their Scope 3 emissions totalled around 2,141,201,000 kg CO2e, largely attributed to fuel and energy-related activities.
+JetBlue has set ambitious climate commitments, aiming to reduce well-to-wake Scope 1 and 3 greenhouse gas emissions related to jet fuel by 50% per revenue tonne kilometre by 2035, using 2019 as the baseline year.
+This target aligns with the Science Based Targets initiative (SBTi) and is classified as consistent with efforts to limit global warming to well below 2°C. The airline has committed to publicly reporting on non-CO2e impacts of aviation throughout this timeframe.
+Overall, JetBlue's emissions data and reduction targets reflect a proactive approach to addressing climate change within the aviation sector, demonstrating their commitment to sustainability and environmental responsibility.

 Access structured emissions data, company-specific emission factors, and source documents